 “The evidence shows antibiotics are not needed by most children and young people with middle ear infections.
 We must make sure the people who need them are given them, but routine prescribing in all cases isn’t appropriate.”

-The draft guidance says people who have a burst ear drum, or symptoms of a more serious illness may need antibiotics immediately.
+The guidance says people who have a burst ear drum, or symptoms of a more serious illness may need antibiotics immediately.

 It also highlights the possibility of giving someone a back-up prescription so that if their symptoms do not improve, or they worsen, they can collect the antibiotics from a pharmacy without needing to see their GP again.